-Christ-centeredness refers to the second person of the Trinity: Father, Son and Holy Spirit.
-Jesus the Christ walked on earth over two thousand years ago; he died, and then he rose again from among the dead.
-Christians across time and space have a living and organic relationship with Jesus the Christ as Lord and also with one another, and Jesus the Christ is who Christ-centeredness is referring to.
+Christ-centeredness refers to the second person of the Trinity: Father, Son and Holy Spirit who are YaHWeH.
+Jesus the Christ, who is YaHWeH, walked on earth over two thousand years ago; he died, and then he rose again from among the dead.
+Christians across time and space have a living and organic relationship with Jesus the Christ who is Lord and Christians also have a living and organic relationship with one another, through Jesus the Christ that Christ-centeredness is referring to.

-While Christ-centeredness is a phrase you may have heard before or perhaps read in various places, there is no standard definition of Christ-centeredness, and nor is there only one way of understanding the phrase.
-That is why the phrase is explained throughout this website as I mean it for me and from my own experience.
+While Christ-centeredness is a phrase you may have heard often before or perhaps read in many and various places, there is no standard definition of Christ-centeredness, and nor is there only one way of understanding the phrase.
+That is why the phrase is explained throughout this website as I mean it for me and as I know it from my own experience.

-Human beings seek to find some kind of meaning to life.
+Human beings constantly seek to find some kind of meaning to life; they forever hope to find the answers to the deeper questions of life.
 Since I proclaim that Jesus the Christ is one whom we need to know and that he is the one that we need to have a meaningful relationship with, I must ask the important question: Why Christ-centeredness?
 If any Christian is to seek to be Christ-centered, they have to find answers to the question: Why the Christ-centered life?
 Follow the link.

-I have heard it said on a number of occasions down through the years that I am ‘radical’ because of the kind of Christian that I am.
+I have heard it said to me on a number of occasions down through the years that I am ‘radical’ because of the kind of Christian that I am.
 Not so.
 Surely not so.
 Christianity is a love relationship with Christ, and those who live in the reality of that relationship are normal, not radical.
-Human beings are made to be relational, and that applies first and foremost in the context of relationship with the God who made us.
-A relationship with the God who made us does not make us radical – it makes us how we were meant to be.
+Human beings are made to be relational, and that applies first and foremost in the context of relationship with the creator YaHWeH who made us.
+A relationship with YaHWeH who is the God who made us does not make us radical – it makes us how we were always meant to be.

 Jesus was radical.
 Indeed, he still is.
 He used acts of kindness to draw near to people and to draw people near to him when he walked on earth, and he still does.
 Those who came close enough to him to listen to him heard him say to them, “Follow me.”
 Two simple words (in English) that carry so much weight and deep meaning.
 He is most certainly still calling people to follow him.